-In november 2013, he founded the Huu Bac Quintet, which has since toured in Canada, USA, China and Korea as well as garnered various awards : “RIDEAU/ROSEQ Award 2014”, “Entrées en Scène Loto-Québec 2015-16”, “Stingray Rising Stars Award 2015” and “Public Choice Award 2016”, and a nomination for “Montreal International Jazz Festival TD Grand Jazz Award 2017”.
+In 2013, he founded the Huu Bac Quintet, which has since toured in Canada, the USA, China and Korea.
+They garnered various awards : “RIDEAU/ROSEQ Award 2014”, “Entrées en Scène Loto-Québec 2015-16”, “Stingray Rising Stars Award 2015”, “MUZ Public Choice Award 2016”, and a nomination for “Montreal International Jazz Festival TD Grand Jazz Award 2017”.

 His first album as a composer/multi-instrumentalist, “On the Steps of St-Paul’s”, was released in November 2017.